alshoja/carbon-portfolio-generator/README.md

 - **Backend**: The backend will be accessible at [http://localhost:5000](http://localhost:5000).
 - **PostgreSQL**: The PostgreSQL database can be accessed at `localhost:<POSTGRESQL_PORT>` using the credentials defined in your `.env` file.

-The database will be initialized with the data given in the url [Full-stack Code Challenge - Portfolio Generation](https://ceezer-public-assets.s3.eu-central-1.amazonaws.com/tech/fullstack-code-challenge/Full-stack+Code+Challenge-+Portfolio+generation.pdf)

 ### 5. Stopping the services